Windsurfing

-Windsurfing is a wind propelled water sport that is a combination of sailing and surfing.
-It is also referred to as "sailboarding" and "boardsailing", and emerged in the late 1960s from the aerospace and surf culture of California.
+Windsurfing is a wind-propelled water sport that is a combination of sailing and surfing.
+It is also referred to as "sailboarding" and "boardsailing", and emerged in the late 1960s from the Californian aerospace and surf culture.
 Windsurfing gained a popular following across Europe and North America by the late 1970s and had achieved significant global popularity by the 1980s.
 Windsurfing became an Olympic sport in 1984.

-Newer variants include windfoiling, kiteboarding and wingfoiling.
-Hydrofoil fins under the board allow the boards to safely lift out of the water and fly silently and smoothly above the surface even in lighter winds.